brianhill/transient-astronomy/targets/SN_2023cf/2023-01-1011/index.md

 ### Observing Notes

-This was a promising clearing in a break between storms.
-That said, although it was clear, the wind was buffeting the scope and the seeing was terrible (something like 15 arcseconds).
+This was a promising clearing in a break between storms that was forecast by [ClearDarkSky](./AmazingCanadianForecast-1.png) and the [CMC](AmazingCanadianForecast-2.png).
+That said, although the forecast was correct, the wind was buffeting the scope and the seeing was terrible (something like 15 arcseconds).

 One might say it was a waste of time, but it revealed weaknesses in what we are doing that we can now attempt to fix.